-42. Record keeping
+46. Record keeping

-- (a) maintain for a period of at least five years following the termination of a contract, all the records on the functions and activity provided so as to enable the Authority to monitor the central counterparty's compliance with these requirements; - (b) maintain, for a period of at least five years following the termination of a contract, all information on all contracts it has processed that will enable the identification of the original terms of a transaction before clearing by that central counterparty; and - (c) make the records and information referred to in sub-regulations (a) and (b) and all information on the positions of cleared contracts, irrespective of the venue where the transactions were executed, available upon request to the Authority.
+- maintain for a period of at least five years following the termination of a contract, all the (a) records on the functions and activity provided so as to enable the registrar to monitor the central counterparty's compliance with these requirements; - (b) maintain, for a period of at least five years following the termination of a contract, all information on all contracts it has processed that will enable the identification of the original terms of a transaction before clearing by that central counterparty; and - make the records and information referred to in sub-regulations (a) and (b) and all (C) information on the positions of cleared contracts, irrespective of the venue where the transactions were executed, available upon request to the registrar.

-42.1 General requirements
+46.1 General requirements

-- (1) The records must be retained in a durable medium so that information could be provided within the time specified in sub-regulations (2) and (3) to the Authority and other supervisory authorities and in such a form and manner that the following conditions are met- - (a) it is possible to reconstitute each key stage of the processing by the central counterparty; - (b) it is possible to record, trace and retrieve the original content of a record before any corrections or other amendments; - (c) appropriate measures are in place to prevent unauthorised alteration of records; - (d) appropriate measures are in place to ensure the security and confidentiality of the data recorded: - (e) a mechanism for identifying and correcting errors is incorporated in the record keeping system;
+(1) The records must be retained in a durable medium so that information could be provided within the time specified in sub-regulations (2) and (3) to the registrar and other supervisory authorities and in such a form and manner that the following conditions are metit is possible to reconstitute each key stage of the processing by the central counterparty; (a)

+- (b) it is possible to record, trace and retrieve the original content of a record before any corrections or other amendments; - (c) appropriate measures are in place to prevent unauthorised alteration of records; - (d) appropriate measures are in place to ensure the security and confidentiality of the data recorded; - (e) a mechanism for identifying and correcting errors is incorporated in the record keeping system; - (f) appropriate precautionary measures to enable the timely recovery of the records in the case of a system failure are included in the record keeping system.

-- (f) appropriate precautionary measures to enable the timely recovery of the records in the case of a system failure are included in the record keeping system. - (2) Where records or information are less than six months old, they must be provided to the authorities listed in sub-regulation (1) as soon as possible and at the latest by the end of the following business day following a request from the supervisory authority. - (3) Where records or information are older than six months, it must be provided to the authorities listed in sub-regulation (1) as soon as possible and within five business days following a request from the supervisory authority. - (4) Where a central counterparty maintains records outside the Republic, it must ensure that the Authority is able to access the records to the same extent and within the same periods as if they were maintained within the Republic. - (5) A central counterparty must name the relevant persons who can, within the delay established in sub-regulations (2) and (3) for the provision of the relevant records, explain the content of its records to the supervisory authorities. - (6) All records required to be kept by a central counterparty under this Regulation must be open to inspection by the Authority. - (7) A central counterparty must provide the Authority with a direct data feed to transaction records and or position records when requested.
+(2) Where records or information are less than six months old, they must be provided to the authorities listed in sub-regulation (1) as soon as possible and at the latest by the end of the following business day following a request from the supervisory authority.

+(3) Where records or information are older than six months, it must be provided to the authorities listed in sub-regulation (1) as soon as possible and within five business days following a request from the supervisory authority.

+(4) Where a central counterparty maintains records outside the Republic, it must ensure that the registrar is able to access the records to the same extent and within the same periods as if they were maintained within the Republic.

+(5) A central counterparty must name the relevant persons who can, within the delay established in sub-regulations (2) and (3) for the provision of the relevant records, explain the content of its records to the supervisory authorities.

+(6) All records required to be kept by a central counterparty under this Regulation must be open to inspection by the registrar.

+(7) A central counterparty must provide the registrar with a direct data feed to transaction records and or position records when requested.

-42.2 Transaction records
+46.2 Transaction records

-- (1) A central counterparty must- - (a) maintain records of all transactions in all contracts it clears; and - (b) ensure that its records include all information necessary to conduct a comprehensive and accurate reconstruction of the clearing process for each contract; - (c) ensure that each record on each transaction is uniquely identifiable and searchable at least by all fields concerning the central counterparty, interoperable central counterparty, clearing member, client, if known to the central counterparty, and financial instrument. - (2) In relation to every transaction received for clearing, a central counterparty must, immediately upon receiving the relevant information, make and keep updated a record of the following details:
+(a) maintain records of all transactions in all contracts it clears; and

+- (b) ensure that its records include all information necessary to conduct a comprehensive and accurate reconstruction of the clearing process for each contract; - (c) ensure that each record on each transaction is uniquely identifiable and searchable at least by all fields concerning the central counterparty, interoperable central counterparty, clearing member, client, if known to the central counterparty, and financial instrument.

+(2) In relation to every transaction received for clearing, a central counterparty must, immediately upon receiving the relevant information, make and keep updated a record of the following details: